quanterall/HaskellMaterials/basics/03-effectful.md

 ## What makes `IO` special?

 In reality, nothing. `IO` isn't really the bit that's special.
-Every program you've ever written in a language that didn't have this concept was always basically running in the `IO` monad.
-You're able to do whatever you want whenever you want.
+Every program you've ever written in a language that didn't have this concept was always basically running in the `IO` monad, except we usually do not have access to the actions we execute **as values**.
+When you write `putStrLn "hello"` in Haskell, you are in fact creating a value.
+Passing that value around is trivial, so it can be used in other functions.
+Fundamentally speaking, however, `IO` as "a context in which we can do whatever we want" is not the part that should jump out at you as new territory.

 It's perhaps more interesting that in Haskell we are able to say that certain functions **can't** do these interesting things; they're only for computing values.
 This means that we can now definitively,